Self-denial is core to the Christian experience. This is, in fact, the prerequisite Jesus gave to following Him:

 I am consistently amazed by the sheer volume of opportunities there are for children in today’s culture.
 It seems like everywhere you turn there is a permission slip, a tryout, or a sign-up form for some activity or another.
 There are travel sports teams, art lessons, school musicals – you name it, and it’s all out there waiting for us to say “yes” to on behalf of our kids.

 It’s all a little difficult to sort through, especially since every activity seems to be “the” activity.
 On a given week, the same child might be convinced that they need to be an actor, a tennis player, a playwright, and an outdoors expert.
 Part of our job as parents is to help curate these opportunities – or even better, to help our kids curate the activities themselves.
 This is yet another way to help our children learn self-denial.
 Sure, they might be on the basketball team, the choir, the baseball team, and in the play, but I’m convinced doing them all is not ultimately best for them.
 Or their families.
 So let’s make them choose.
 And help them choose wisely.
+If they seem to show passion for one sport over another, then that’s probably the one you should encourage them to do.
+You can also help them improve by watching online tutorials with them.
+For example, if they seem to be really keen to learn how to play tennis, you could watch these tennis videos with them.
+This might help them to pick up some new tips, making them stand out when they get to the courts!
+There’s probably educational videos like those available for most sports online.

 4. Encourage them to serve, not just attend, church.